platformsh/platformsh-docs/docs/src/languages/nodejs/_index.md

 |----------------------------------|---------------|
 |  {{< image-versions image="nodejs" status="deprecated" environment="grid" >}} | {{< image-versions image="nodejs" status="deprecated" environment="dedicated" >}} |

+## Build flavor

+Node.js images use the `default` build flavor, which will run `npm prune --userconfig .npmrc && npm install --userconfig .npmrc` if a `package.json` file is detected.
+Note that this also allows you to provide a custom `.npmrc` file in the root of your application (as a sibling of the `.platform.app.yaml` file.)

 ## Support libraries

 While it is possible to read the environment directly from your application, it is generally easier and more robust to use the [`platformsh-config`](https://github.com/platformsh/config-reader-nodejs) NPM library which handles decoding of service credential information for you.